opencv/opencv/modules/core/doc/dynamic_structures.rst

 ----------------
 Creates memory storage.

-.. ocv:cfunction:: CvMemStorage* cvCreateMemStorage( int blockSize=0 )
+.. ocv:cfunction:: CvMemStorage* cvCreateMemStorage( int block_size=0 )

 .. ocv:pyoldfunction:: cv.CreateMemStorage(blockSize=0) -> memstorage

-    :param blockSize: Size of the storage blocks in bytes.
+    :param block_size: Size of the storage blocks in bytes.
 If it is 0, the block size is set to a default value - currently it is  about 64K.

 The function creates an empty memory storage.
 See :ocv:struct:`CvMemStorage`